Some Large SUVs Have Way Better Fuel Economy Than Expected

 Saying that some of the large SUVs in the market have way better fuel economy numbers than others might be a little bit of a stretch.
 Models like the Ford Expedition, Toyota Sequoia, or GM’s family-sized offerings can take a toll at the fuel pump.
-When you need a big SUV to take you and your family to the fun places you like to go, the last thing you want to do is spend a lot of money for the gas to get there.
+When you need a big three-row SUV to take you and your family to the fun places you like to go, the last thing you want to do is spend a lot of money on the gas to get there.

 Let’s consider a few of these models for 2022 and see which ones rank the best for fuel mileage, according to Consumer Reports.

 Ford Expedition – A large SUV with impressive size and power

 One of the most impressive large vehicles in the market is the Ford Expedition.
 Over the past several years, this big brute has taken on more of the qualities we associate with crossovers and gone away from the truck-like build it once had.
 Even though this SUV is powered by a V6 engine, it only brings you to an average fuel mileage rating of 15 mpg.

 Toyota Sequoia – One of the smallest among the large SUVs

 While not quite as large as the Expedition or other large SUVs on this list, the Toyota Sequoia does give you three rows of seats and plenty of cargo space to carry the people and items you’re going to want to take along.
 Although it’s a bit smaller than some of the rest, the fuel economy numbers leave a lot to be desired, with a combined number that only reaches 14 mpg.
 The all-new 2023 Toyota Sequoia should be an improvement, but we don’t know yet by how much.

 Chevrolet Suburban/GMC Yukon XL – Continued impressive three-row SUV driving